sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

     <a href="https://www.geeksforgeeks.org/array-data-structure/">source: geeksforgeeks</a>
 </p>

 An array is a collection of elements that are stored contiguously (i.e. side-by-side) in memory such that each element can be identified with a corresponding index.
 Arrays are typically primitive data types so they have little functionality out of the box.
 In some programming languages, primitive arrays can't perform common data structure operations such as `inserting`, and `deleting`.
-For clarification, when I say *inserting*, I'm not referring to overwriting an element like `arr[0] = 1`.
+For clarification, when I say "inserting", I'm not referring to overwriting an element like `arr[0] = 1`.
 I'm referring to inserting a value into a specified index such that no values are overwritten.
 For example, inserting `3` into `[1, 5, 4, 2]` such that it becomes `[1, 5, 3, 4, 2]`.
 Notice how the index of values `4` and `2` were shifted up by one and still exist in the array.
 Since primitive arrays can lack these common data structure operations, when "arrays" are compared to other data structures, the comparison typically refers to a "dynamic array" such as an ArrayList or Vector.
 A dynamic array is essentially just a primitive array that has been extended to perform the common data structure operations as well as dynamically change in size.

 Arrays have many [applications](https://www.thecrazyprogrammer.com/2020/04/applications-of-array.html).
 As you will find, they are also used implement a variety of other complex data structures.
 If you're at the point where you're learning data structures and algorithms, you likely already know what an array is.
 If not, refer to the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/array-data-structure/) or the [mycodeschool video tutorial](https://www.youtube.com/watch?v=5tPLyHCZdU0).